PrimaveraDeveloper/identity-server/samples/delegation-grant.md

 ## Behavior

-When the front-send application is executed it will open a browser in the home page, which does not require authentication:
+When the front-end application is executed it will open a browser in the home page, which does not require authentication:

 ![Home Page](_assets/delegation-grant-2.png "Home Page")